andradediego/native-stats/README.md

 ## Installation

 This project does not need download or installation of dependecies.
 Just clone this repo and open it on Visual Studio.

+* After launching the application in Visual Studio, navigate to the URL localhost.
+* If accessed from a non-mobile device, you will be redirected to localhost/Home/NotMobile.
 ## Considerations

 The external API used in this project supports data retrieval within a 7-day range.
 Since the desired approach or specific number of days per request was not defined, the following logic was implemented: